ulmo-dev/ulmo/README.rst

 Future
 ------

-The following datasets/services are being developed and will be available soon:
+Support for the following datasets is currently under development and they should be available soon:

 - National Weather Service 24-hour Precip (4 km grid)
 - Climate Prediction Center Weekly Drought Monitor